FreedomBox and the Importance of Momentum

 Docker Compose creates problems as you scale a single server to many applications.
 We should learn from it and build something better.

-Summary Docker-compose is a tool for working with Docker containers.
+Docker-compose is a tool for working with Docker containers.
 It solves very real problems with deploying complex applications.
 By itself it is not enough to make self-hosting applications simple enough for the mass-market.
 What we need is something like docker-compose, but at a higher level of abstraction that has a concept of SQL databases, local caches, durable storage, service discovery, and resource management.
-What does docker do?
-I’m actually going to assume that you’re already familiar with containerization as popularized by Docker.

 Take Back Your Browser: How Tealok Turns the Web into Your Personal Space